 Originally, I did the design with the gradients to emphasize the height in the triangles.
-Recently, I gave this a makeover as the trend of sacred geometry has been making a splash in popular culture.
-I thought it would be fun to also do multiple styleframe versions with the themes minimalist, space, and mountains.
+Recently, I gave this a makeover and thought it would be fun to also do multiple style frame versions with 3 themes: Minimalist, Intergalactic, and Yosemite.

 Art Direction for "Alto", a new Digital Product

 This concept is minimalist in its treatment.
 The stroke is consistent throughout which I've worked down to the pixel to ensure equal padding at all angles.

 I've deliberately made geometry, black, and white the three elements in the design to keep it simple as possible.
 The twist here is creating perfect symmetry, like the triangles are looking into a black mirror and the reflection is looking back.

 This concept was inspired by watching the 2016 solar eclipse with my design team.
 I wanted to hone into a point on one of the angles and make it appear as a first ray of light was hitting it and creating a solar flare.